Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 “Don’t settle for ‘grab bars’ from the hardware store unless they’re ADA-compliant.
 Always check weight ratings—and don’t skip professional installation.”

-Strategic placement of grab bars is non-negotiable in a roll-in shower.
+Strategic placement of grab bars for seniors is non-negotiable in a roll-in shower.
 Based on ADA guidelines, and experience, I recommend:

-• Vertical bars near the shower entrance for entry/exit stability
+• Vertical bars near the shower entrance for entry and exit stability

 • L-shaped bars in corners where appropriate